 - Don’t neglect your Facebook page.
 Post your content there once a day, and amplify it using paid media (which we’ll get to in just a minute).

 - SEO lives.
 Optimize your title, your content, and any image you upload with proper titles and post your content on there once a day.

 - Pinterest is growing in influence and popularity.
 While it may not make complete sense for all of your campaigns, if you’re working with a visual heavy client, consider it to reach new audiences.

 - There are many other social networks (with new ones popping up every day).
 Do your research and establish your presence on the ones that make sense to your goals.

 Paid media is exactly what it sounds like: You pay to reach new audiences.

-One of my favorite Facebook advertising experts is Scott Oldford.
+One of my favorite paid social media experts is Scott Oldford.
 If you take anything of his—free or paid; webinars, videos, or eBooks—you will have a great funnel to lead people to buy in less than a month.

-And it’s extraordinarily important for PR pros to understand how all of this fits into the PESO model and be able to do the work.
+And it’s extraordinarily important for communicators to understand how all of this fits into the PESO Model and be able to do the work.

 For as little as $5 a day on each platform, you can test Facebook, LinkedIn, and Twitter.

 They each have their own native advertising options, and they usually offer coupons for first timers.